 To make the best use of your time with the doctor:

 - Prioritize your concerns.
+Bring a written list and share it with the provider at the start of the appointment.
+If the provider has an online patient portal, send this list in advance of the appointment.
 That way you'll be sure to cover the most important issues first.

 - Bring a recording device or notebook and pen so that you can make a note of the information the doctor provides you.
 Be sure to tell the doctor that you are keeping a record of the discussion.